finbourne/lusid-sdk-java-preview/sdk/docs/InstrumentsApi.md

 <a name="deleteInstrumentProperties"></a>
 # **deleteInstrumentProperties**
-> DeleteInstrumentPropertiesResponse deleteInstrumentProperties(identifierType, identifier, propertyKeys, effectiveAt)
+> DeleteInstrumentPropertiesResponse deleteInstrumentProperties(identifierType, identifier, requestBody, effectiveAt)

 [EXPERIMENTAL] Delete properties from an instrument